viamrobotics/docs/docs/services/base-rc/_index.md

 Add the base remote control service after configuring your machine with a base and input controller to control the linear and angular velocity of the base with the controller's button or joystick controls.

-Control mode is determined by the configuration attribute `"mode"`, for which there are five options:
+Control mode is determined by the configuration attribute `"control_mode"`, for which there are five options:

 1. `"arrowControl"`: Arrow buttons control speed and angle
 2. `"triggerSpeedControl"`: Trigger button controls speed and joystick controls angle
 3. `"buttonControl"`: Four buttons (usually X, Y, A, B) control speed and angle
-4. `"joyStickControl"`: One joystick controls speed and angle
+4. `"joystickControl"`: One joystick controls speed and angle
 5. `"droneControl"`: Two joysticks control speed and angle

 You can monitor the input from these controls in the **CONTROL** tab of the [Viam app](https://app.viam.com).